openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-ability.md

 public func restartApp(): Unit
 ```

-**Description:** Restarts the current process and launches the first Ability when the application starts.
-If the Ability has saved state data, this data will be passed in the `wantParam` property of the `want` parameter in the Ability's `OnCreate` lifecycle callback.
+**Function:** Restarts the current process and launches the first Ability when the application starts.
+If the Ability has saved state data, this data will be passed in the want parameter of the Ability's OnCreate lifecycle callback as the wantParam property.

+Launches the Ability specified by [setRestartWant](#func-setrestartwantwant).
+If not specified, the following rules apply:

+If the current application's foreground Ability supports recovery, it will be relaunched.

+If multiple foreground Abilities support recovery, only the last one will be relaunched.

+If no Ability is in the foreground, nothing will be launched.

+Can be used with [ErrorManager](#class-errormanager) related interfaces.
+The interval between two restarts should be more than one minute.
+Calling this interface repeatedly within one minute will only exit the application without restarting it.
+Automatic restart behavior is consistent with active restart.

 **System Capability:** SystemCapability.Ability.AbilityRuntime.Core